confluentinc/ksql/design-proposals/klip-38-variable-substitution.md

 The `SOURCE` command will work like a `RUN SCRIPT`.
 If other SQL statements are in the file, then those statements will also be executed, thus to avoid limiting users from using DDL/DML commands while defining variables at the same time from one single script.

-`SOURCE` will be used only on the CLI and headless mode.
+`SOURCE` will be used only on the CLI.
 REST API will not accept it because files may be out of the scope of the server filesystem.

 ### 3. Referencing substitution variables

 Variables will be referenced by wrapping the variable between `${}` characters (i.e. `${replicas}`).

-Noe: We need to make changes in QTT tests to use `${}` references instead of `{}` for consistency.
+Note: We need to make changes in QTT tests to use `${}` references instead of `{}` for consistency.

 Example:
 ```
-ksql> DEFINE format = 'AVRO';
+ksql> DEFINE format = AVRO;
-ksql> DEFINE replicas = '3';
+ksql> DEFINE replicas = 3;
 ksql> CREATE STREAM stream1 (id INT) WITH (kafka_topic='stream1', value_format='${format}', replicas=${replicas});
 ```